IanWhitney/designisrefactoring/_posts/2015-09-13-in-which-a-method-tries-to-be-too-accepting.markdown

 end
 ```

 Of course we have tests for this method.
-And they use a little test double Struct:
+And they use a little Struct as a test double:

 ```ruby
 Magician = Struct.new(:magical_phrase)